While You Were Sleeping (film)

 While You Were Sleeping is a 1995 American romantic comedy film directed by Jon Turteltaub and written by Daniel G. Sullivan and Fredric Lebow.
-It stars Sandra Bullock as Lucy, a Chicago Transit Authority token collector, and Bill Pullman as Jack, the brother of a man whose life she saves, along with Peter Gallagher as Peter, the man who is saved, Peter Boyle and Glynis Johns as members of Peter's family, and Jack Warden as a longtime family friend and neighbor.
+It stars Sandra Bullock as Lucy, a Chicago Transit Authority token collector, and Bill Pullman as Jack, the brother of a man whose life she saves.
+Other major cast members include Peter Gallagher as Peter, the man who is saved; Peter Boyle and Glynis Johns as members of Peter's family; and Jack Warden as a long-time family friend and neighbor.

+While You Were Sleeping was released by Buena Vista Pictures Distribution, Inc. on April 21, 1995.
 The film was a critical and commercial success, grossing over $182 million worldwide.
 Bullock and Pullman received praise for their performances.
 Bullock also garnered a nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.

 Plot

-Fare token collector Lucy Eleanor Moderatz works for the Chicago Transit Authority, stationed at the Randolph/Wabash station.
+Fare token collector Lucy Eleanor Moderatz works for the Chicago Transit Authority at the Randolph/Wabash station.
 She is secretly infatuated with regular commuter Peter Callaghan, though they are strangers.
 On Christmas Day, Lucy rescues Peter after muggers push him onto the train tracks.
 She accompanies the unconscious Peter to the hospital where she is mistaken for his fiancée.

-Peter's family are surprised to hear that he is "engaged" but grateful to Lucy for saving him.
+Peter's family is surprised to hear he is "engaged", but grateful to Lucy for saving him.
 Lucy becomes too involved in the situation to reveal the truth and remains silent due to embarrassment.
 She is also concerned about upsetting Peter's grandmother Elsie, who has a heart condition.
 While visiting the comatose Peter, Lucy confesses her predicament to him, unaware that his godfather Saul overhears.
 He leaves without confronting her.

-Meanwhile, Peter's actual girlfriend Ashley leaves a message on his answering machine stating she has decided to accept his proposal after all.
+Meanwhile, Peter's girlfriend Ashley leaves a message on his answering machine, stating she has decided to accept his proposal after all.

 Captivated by the quirky Callaghans and their unconditional love, Lucy reluctantly spends a belated Christmas with them.
 She meets Peter's younger brother Jack, who is expected to take over his father's estate furniture business, though he wants to build and sell his own furniture.
 Initially, Jack suspects Lucy is lying or cheating on his brother, but she manages to convince him otherwise.

 Saul visits Lucy's apartment.
-When he confronts her about the lies, she confesses her loneliness, as her mother died when she was very young and her father passed the year before.
-He decides to keep her secret, as the accident has brought the family closer and he knows that Lucy is not being malicious.
+When he confronts her about the lies, she confesses her loneliness, as her mother died when she was very young and her father died the year before.
+Saul decides to keep her secret, as the accident has brought the family closer and he knows Lucy is not being malicious.

 As Lucy and Jack spend time together, she begins to fall in love with him.
 Jack confesses to his unconscious brother that, for the first time, he is envious of something Peter has.

-Ashley continues to leave follow-up messages about Peter's non-responsiveness, saying that she is back in town and wants to see him.
+Meanwhile, Ashley continues to leave follow-up messages about Peter's non-responsiveness, saying she is back in town and wants to see him.

 Due to a misunderstanding, Jack believes Lucy is pregnant.
 Upset, Jack confronts her about the "pregnancy" during Lucy's friend's New Year's Eve party, leading to a disagreement.